 Scars and dimples bioplasty

 Scars and depressions can be softened with fill, improving the appearance of the skin.
-Marks left by surgical procedures tend to be reduced with the application of hyaluronic acid or PMMA.
+Marks left by surgical procedures tend to be reduced with the application of hyaluronic acid.

 There are two types of fillers, absorbable and definitive.
 Absorbable compounds such as hyaluronic acid are generally substances in the human body that, when no longer naturally produced, can be applied manually to resume their functions.
 The difference between definitive and absorbable compounds is that the effects obtained with absorbable substances regress as they dissolve throughout the body, as do definitive materials.